 Davidson College Art Galleries, Belk Visual rts Center, 315 North Main and Griffith Streets, Davidson.
-Van Every Gallery, Through May 10 - "Annual Student Exhibition."
-Juror is Endia Beal, Director at the Diggs Gallery at Winston-Salem State University.
-May 30 - July 27 - "Recent Acquisitions".
-Smith Gallery, May 15 - 20 - "Group Show: Senior Art Majors 2017".
-May 30 - July 27 - "Group Show: Rising Senior Art Majors, Class of 2018".
+Van Every Gallery, Through July 27 - "Recent Acquisitions".
+The pieces on view are a selection of works added to the permanent art collection during the past three years, either by gift or gallery purchase.
+The work spans nearly 100 years, and a variety of media including painting, photography, printmaking, and more.
+This exhibition is free and open to the public.
+Summer gallery hours are Tue.-Thur., 10am -4pm.
+Additionally, the gallery will extend opening hours during reunion weekend: June 9 - 11, open 10am-4pm.
+While on campus, be sure to take a tour of our Campus Sculpture Program and visit our new sculpture by Aristides Demetrios, a gift of the Douglas Shierson Family.
+Smith Gallery, Through July 27 - "Group Show: Rising Senior Art Majors, Class of 2018".
 Hours: Mon.-Fri., 10am-5pm and Sat. & Sun., noon-4pm.
 Contact: 704/894-2519 or at (www.davidsoncollegeartgalleries.org).